dwrobel/flatcam/README.md

 - modified the new database to accept data from NCC and Paint Tools
 - fixed issues in the new database when adding the tool in a Geometry object
 - fixed a bug in Geometry object that generated a change of dictionary while iterating over it
+- started to add the new database links in the NCC and Paint Tools

 28.03.2020